 Options in svndumpfilter are global, just as they are in svn and svnadmin:

-If filtering causes any revision to be empty (i.e., causes no change to the repository), removes these revisions from the final dump file.
+If the current filtering invocation causes any revision to be empty (i.e., the revision causes no change to the repository), removes these revisions from the final dump file.

 Treat the path prefixes provided to the filtering commands as file glob patterns rather than explicit path substrings.